St Mary-at-the-Quay Church, Ipswich: Renovation and community use

-After the war the church closed for worship.
-In the 1990s repairs to it were organised by the Friends of Friendless Churches, and it was then used as the headquarters of Ipswich's Boys' Brigade.
-When they left the church, it closed again, and was vested in the Churches Conservation Trust in 1973.
-By this time most of the furnishings and contents had been removed.
-The Trust has organised structural repairs to the church, in particular to deal with the flooding, as the salt water was causing decay of the columns of the arcades.
-During the 2000s the church was a venue for conceptual art exhibitions and performances.
-For a time it was home to an arts organisation known as Key Arts.
-In 2010 plans were made for the church to be converted into a mental health wellbeing centre, run by Suffolk Mind, assisted by a grant from the Heritage Lottery Fund.
+After the war the church closed for worship and in the 1990s repairs were organised by the Friends of Friendless Churches.
+The church was then used as the headquarters of Ipswich's Boys' Brigade.
+When they left the church it was vested in the Churches Conservation Trust in 1973, by which time most of the furnishings and contents had been removed.
+The Trust organised urgent structural repairs, in particular to deal with flooding, as the salt water was causing decay of the columns of the arcades.
+During the 2000s the church was a venue for art exhibitions and performance. run by an arts organisation known as Key Arts.
+In 2010 plans were made for the church to be converted and extended for a wellbeing centre, to be run by Suffolk Mind, assisted by a £3.5m grant from the Heritage Lottery Fund and donations from numerous foundations.
+After an eight year overhaul MIND opened at the church in 2016 but abandoned the project less than four years later due to the high maintenance costs and low use of the project.